Natural Latex Mattress Buyer's Guide

 I hope this sort of thing never happens to you, but I hear all the time from people that have had a bad experience with mattress retailer and/or company -- and feel they have been really taken advantage of.
 Sometimes it is that they can't get their money-back from the retailer for their brand new mattress that, unfortunately, just isn't working out for them.
 To late they learned that most retailers offer no comfort guarantee, and those that do offer something offer only an in-store "merchandise credit" -- less a return cost, etc. And since there is often not another mattress at that store that really is of interest, all too often this is just lost money.

-So please, don't fall into the same traps that I and these other customers have fallen into.
+So please, don't fall into these sort of traps that other customers have fallen into.
 Look for third party verification of a mattress retailer, so you know upfront if this is someone who will take care of you, and not fall back on the "standard of conduct within the mattress industry" that may leave you high and dry.

-In my business, I have attempted to provide people with this sort of transparent information about our company by both giving all our customers the option of reviewing our company in Shopping.com (and I have no control whatsoever about these reviews) and also by being a member of the Better Business Bureau (BBB) where customers can hold us accountable and our customers can verify the types of complaints we get and whether we have resolved them.
-Given that these are third party reviews I have no control over, I am very proud we have earned the highest ratings for both Shopping.com (5 star and trusted store status) as well as an A+ rating from the BBB.
+In my business, I have attempted to provide people with this sort of transparent information about our company by both giving all our customers the option of posting a review of their experience with our products, and also by being a member of the Better Business Bureau (BBB) where customers can hold us accountable and our customers can verify the types of complaints we get and whether we have resolved them.
+I am very proud we have earned continued to earn an A+ rating from the BBB since 2001.

-After my most recent debacle with Natura, I can only urge you to try to look for this sort of third party verification of a retailer before you spend what can easily be thousands of dollars on a new latex mattress.
+After my own disappointing experiences with mattress manufacturers (not living up to their agreement, shutting down operations suddenly with no provision made for past customers, etc.), I can only urge you to try to look for this sort of third party verification of a retailer before you spend what can easily be thousands of dollars on a new latex mattress.
 If it doesn't work out for you, or you have warranty issues, it is really important that you picked a dealer that will make things right so you don't end up getting stuck.

 - Look for a solid warranty, at least 10 years, with full replacement guarantees for at least several years.
 A reputable dealer will back up their product.
 You should be able to easily obtain a copy of the warranty.